DreymaR/BigBagKbdTrixXKB/README.md

 TODO:
 -----
+* Add colemak-dh to the colemak symbols file and the US locale?
+Both ISO, ANSI and Ortho.
 * Not all distros source `~/.bashrc` by default.
-Seems that `~/.xinitrc` is only used by xinit?
+Seems that `~/.xinitrc` is mostly used by xinit and not generally sourced?
 	- But `~/.Xresources` seems like a good option (and is sourced by xinitrc too)?
 	- Its format is different though.
 And it doesn't list keyboard layout as one of its intended purposes.
 * Add some easy way of returning to the old xkbmap setup?
 But how?
 Can't unset settings, so we'd have to store it somehow?
 Or just let them go to us/us?
 	- Make a restore to default layout shortcut instead?
-It's only an alias for `setxkb 4n/5n`.
-Maybe `resetxkb 4/5`?
+It's only an alias for `setkb 4n/5n`.
+Maybe `resetkb 4/5`?
 * Transition many ###.xml changes to ###.extras.xml?
 Other Colemak locale variants reside there.
 But it's a mess: Many (such as Norwegian) are in the main file!
-* Add colemak-dh to the colemak symbols file?
-Both ISO and ANSI?
 * Ensure a consistent Space key implementation for `_ks` layouts.
 Many layouts are sloppy about that.
 Maybe make a `common` include w/ Space+Enter?
-* Rename setxkb --> setkb?
+* Rename setkb --> setkb?
 It's easier to type!
 Would have to update all docs including the Forum topic.
 * To get Extend with the currently active layout, use `setxkbmap -v 9 -option "" -option "misc:extend,lv5:caps_switch_lock,compose:menu"`.
 * Add lv5:lalt_switch_lock for LALT-Extend.
 * Add compose:102?
 Inconsistent between ISO and ANSI, just add a pro-tip.